heutelbeck/sapl-policy-engine/sapl-documentation/5_4_SAPLPolicy.md

 ## SAPL Policy

 This section describes the elements of a SAPL policy in more detail.
 A policy contains an entitlement (`permit` or `deny`) and can be evaluated against an authorization subscription.
-If the conditions in the target expression and in the body are fulfilled, the policy evaluates to its entitlement.
+If all conditions in the body are fulfilled, the policy evaluates to its entitlement.
 Otherwise, it evaluates to `NOT_APPLICABLE` (if one of the conditions is not satisfied) or `INDETERMINATE` (if an error occurred).

 A SAPL policy starts with the keyword `policy`.